verge-io/docs/docs/implementation-guide/installation-guide.md

 !!! warning "Selected drives display an asterisk;  make sure any drives that you want to deselect do not have the asterisk on the far left before hitting < OK >. "

-21. **Change Drive Tier Assignments (optional)**
-If you verified all drive tiers were selected as desired (previous screen), simply press [Enter] to proceed.
+21. **Manually Set Drive Tier Assignments (optional)** If you verified all drive tiers were selected as desired (previous screen), simply press [Enter] to proceed.
 Otherwise, select **< Yes >** and **[Enter]** to view all drives and optionally change any tier assignments.

 22. Configure **Swap**: There are multiple factors to consider in planning swap including: availability of storage, system use, disk type, etc. Consult with the VergeIO implementation team for further information.
-This is a configurable in the UI post-install.
+This is also configurable in the UI post-install.

 23. UEFI partitions - if you're asked to register the UEFI partitions please select "Yes".